syncfusion-content/xamarin-docs/Xamarin/UIKit/licensing.md

 ## Licensing

-We have published the Essential UI Kit source code in GitHub with an MIT license.
+Essential UI Kit source code published in GitHub with an MIT license.
 You can use this UI Kit pages in your application for free without any restrictions.
 You can find the GitHub link as follows.

 [https://github.com/syncfusion/essential-ui-kit-for-xamarin.forms](https://github.com/syncfusion/essential-ui-kit-for-xamarin.forms)